Need to know

 - Procrastination involves delay, but not all forms of delay are procrastination.
 In particular, ‘strategic delay’ (deliberately creating time pressure as a motivational tool) is often confused for procrastination.

-- Procrastination is when you have decided it is in your best interests to complete a task now, yet you keep putting it off because of the emotional discomfort caused by the task.
+- Procrastination involves emotional avoidance.
+It is when you have decided it is in your best interests to complete a task now, yet you keep putting it off because of the emotional discomfort caused by the task.

-- Time-management techniques can help engender feelings of control and so help prevent the emotional discomfort that causes procrastination.
+- Use time-management techniques.
+These techniques can engender feelings of control and so help prevent the emotional discomfort that causes procrastination.

-- To really beat procrastination, you will need to identify what you’re avoiding and confront the emotional discomfort.
+- Confront your avoidance.
+To really beat procrastination, you’ll need to face up to your emotional discomfort.
 Often, it helps to take a small first step and discover the discomfort is not as serious as you feared.

-- Once you get started, it can be helpful to manage your emotional discomfort by making a task more pleasurable, reminding yourself of its ultimate purpose and making it less arduous.
+- Manage your emotions.
+Once you get started, it can be helpful to manage your emotional discomfort by making a task more pleasurable, reminding yourself of its ultimate purpose and making it less arduous.

-- If you really can’t get started, it’s worth reflecting on whether you really do need to complete this task.
+- Be realistic about whether the task is necessary.
+If you really can’t get started, it’s worth reflecting on whether you really do need to complete this task.
 Sometimes, giving up is an option and can be a relief.

-- It’s important to consider the possibility that your avoidance is more deeply rooted and, if so, whether you might benefit from more specialised help.
+- Know that procrastination can be a sign of deeper problems.
+It’s important to consider the possibility that your avoidance is more deeply rooted and, if so, whether you might benefit from more specialised help.

 What if procrastination is a part of who you are?